Developer Guide

 - We plan to the ability to

-we will clear the entire original client list which might not be very intuitive for the user. - For the sorting commands, which are
+clearthe filtered list fromfind.
+Now if we callfindto get the filtered client list and callclearwe will clear the entire original client list which might not be very intuitive for the user. - For the sorting commands, which are